 How to Get a Square Root Symbol in Microsoft Word (3 Methods)

 The steps in this article were performed in Microsoft Word 2013, but will also work in most other versions of Word.
 There are several different ways that you can insert a square root symbol in Word, and we will cover three of those options below.

-Option 1 – Using a Keyboard Shortcut to Add a Square Root Symbol in Word
+Option 1 – How to Make a Square Root Symbol on Keyboard in Word

 Step 1: Click at the point in the document where you want to add the symbol.